edwardyuendev/pthread_library_with_threadsync/README.md

 # Restrictions:
 - The thread library was designed to work specifically on Linux (Fedora OS)
-- The thread library includes pointer mangling for the purposes of running/testing the thread library on lab Linux computers
+- The thread library includes pointer mangling for the purposes of running/testing on lab Linux computers